 This report provides the status of the California UI Fund and includes information on the current and projected fund balance, receipts, disbursements, and contribution rates.
-In addition, this report will provide information on some of the new UI extended and enhanced benefit programs being implemented in response to the global pandemic known as COVID-19.
+In addition, this report will provide information on some of the UI extended and enhanced benefit programs being implemented in response to the global pandemic known as COVID-19.

-During late March 2020, the federal government authorized a series of UI initiatives in response to the COVID-19 pandemic through the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.
-Among the provisions of the Act, three new programs were formed, Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC) and Federal Pandemic Unemployment Compensation (FPUC - known in California as Pandemic Additional Compensation or PAC).
-All of these new UI initiatives will be funded with federal dollars.
+During March 2020, the federal government authorized a series of UI initiatives in response to the COVID-19 pandemic through the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, the Continued Assistance Act also in 2020 and the American Rescue Plan Act of 2021.
+Among the provisions of this legislation, three new programs were formed, Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC) and Federal Pandemic Unemployment Compensation (FPUC - known in California as Pandemic Additional Compensation or PAC).
+All of these UI initiatives are funded with federal dollars.

-The PUA program provides up to 46 weeks of benefits and is available starting with weeks of unemployment beginning February 2, 2020, through the week ending December 26, 2020.
-This program covers individuals who are business owners, independent contractors, selfemployed workers, freelance workers, or gig economy workers affected by COVID-19.
-Additionally, these individuals must not otherwise qualify for regular unemployment compensation (UC) or extended benefits (EB) under state or federal law or PEUC.
+The PUA program provides up to 86 weeks of benefits and is available starting with weeks of unemployment beginning February 2, 2020, through the week ending September 4, 2021.
+This program covers individuals who are business owners, independent contractors, self-employed workers, freelance workers, or other workers affected by COVID-19.
+Additionally, these individuals must not otherwise qualify for regular unemployment compensation (UC), PEUC or extended benefits (EB) under state or federal law.

-The PEUC program provides up to 13 weeks of benefits to those who have exhausted their regular UI claims and is available in California from March 28, 2020 through December 31, 2020.
+The PEUC program provides up to 53 weeks of benefits to those who have exhausted their regular UI claim and is available in California from March 29, 2020 through September 4, 2021.

 The PAC program provided an additional \$600 per week to individuals who are collecting regular UI, as well as those newly created pandemic assistance programs PUA and PEUC.

-The PAC program was available in California from March 28, 2020 through July 31, 2020.
+The \$600 per week PAC program was available in California from April 4, 2020 through July 31, 2020.
+Subsequent federal legislation extended the PAC program at a lower \$300 per week level from December 27, 2020, through September 4, 2021.

-Once PAC ended, the Federal government approved payments in the amount of \$300 per week called the Lost Wages Assistance (LWA).
+The Federal government also approved payments in the amount of \$300 per week called the Lost Wages Assistance (LWA).
 These payments were available from week ending August 1, 2020 for six weeks.
-These payments were also funded with federal dollars.

 Beginning June 7, 2020, California also became eligible for the Federal Extended Benefit program, also known as FED-ED.
 This program adds up to 20 weeks for eligible claimants who have exhausted their regular and PEUC claims.
-With the provisions of the CARES Act, the Federal government will pay all of the FED-ED benefits through the end of 2020.
+With the provisions of the CARES Act, the Federal government will pay all of the FED-ED benefits through September 11, 2021.

 The UI Fund ended 2019 with a balance of \$3.3 billion.
 Due to the sudden and immense impact of COVID-19, the UI Fund became temporarily insolvent on April 29, 2020, and fluctuated in and out of solvency until maintaining a deficit starting June 3, 2020.
-California is continuing to borrow funds to pay regular UI benefits in 2020.
-It is estimated that California will end the year with a loan balance of \$21.5 billion.
+California continued to borrow funds to pay regular UI benefits in 2020.
+California ended 2020 with an approximate loan balance of \$17.8 billion.
+In 2021 the estimated year-end loan balance is \$24.3 billion and \$26.7 billion by the end of 2022.